• Skip to primary navigation

 • Mango: 2 different varieties were used here and whilst some varieties have a smoother texture in their flesh than others, we get beyond this by straining.
 For optimum flavor, using the ripest mangos works best.

-• Passionfruit: The tartness in passionfruit work so perfectly to compliment and round out the flavors in this pie that honestly, you shouldn’t leave them…unless you absolutely have to!
+• Passionfruit: The tartness in fresh passionfruit works so perfectly to compliment and round out the flavors in this pie that honestly, you shouldnโ€™t leave them outโ€ฆunless you absolutely have to!
+You could replace with 30 grams / 2 tablespoons of lime juice to add depth of flavor to your pie.

 See recipe card for quantities.